LeoneOdinga/NumberSystems/README.md

  <p>In our project when we run the file a table in displayed with two columns displaying both the numbers in binary nad hexadecimal.
    So we loop from 0 to 256 while generating binary and hex equivalents automatically in our function we first convert decimal to Bianry equivalent using stacks and lists if the number is zero we return the result and if number greater than zero then continue dividing by 2 while keeping track of the remainders then we use the stack push.This can be done using modulus 2.<br>

-    <br> Say you want to convert 11 to binary you divide 11/2 to get 5 reminder 5 hence 1 then the 5 is divided by 2 again and so on and fouth. <br>
+     Say you want to convert 11 to binary you divide 11/2 to get 5 reminder 5 hence 1 then the 5 is divided by 2 again and so on and fouth.

-   <br> We later have a while loop that groups into blocks of 4 bits in the output for the next step to convert it to hexadecimal.
+    We later have a while loop that groups into blocks of 4 bits in the output for the next step to convert it to hexadecimal.
    Since we used stacks the final output list read from the most significant bit(falls at top of the stack) Then lastly we have a function to convert decimal to hexadecimal.
 Using the same method as in the decimal to binary only that in here we do modulus 16 instead of modulus 2
 </p>